sachaRfd/TS-DiffuGen-Thesis/README.md

     python src/train_test.py --config configs/test_pre_trained_diffusion_with_graphs.yml
     ```

-2. Samples from the testset will be generated within the chosen model's Samples directory.
+2. Samples from the test set will be generated within the chosen model's Samples directory.
 This should take around 2 hours for the whole testset.

-## Sampling from test set using a  Diffusion Model:

-1. Adapt the parameters in the `configs/test_diffusion.yml` to match those that you used during training.
-2. Run the following command to sample from the test set using your trained diffusion model:

-    ```
-    python src/train_test.py --config configs/test_diffusion.yml
-    ```
+Please be patient :)

 ### Evaluating Samples

-Before proceeding, ensure that all generated samples are organized within a designated `Samples` directory.
-Subsequently, execute the evaluation script by providing the path to your samples:
+All generated samples should be created within a designated `Samples` directory.
+A path to this directory will be used within the evaluation script.

 The evaluation script calculates the COV (Coverage) and MAT (Matching) scores for the generated samples, utilizing thresholds of 0.1 and 0.2 Å. Formulas for these metrics can be found in Sacha's thesis.

+The evaluation script can be executed with the following command:

 ```shell
 python src/evaluate_samples PATH_TO_SAMPLES_DIRECTORY